CONSULTANTSF/cram/README.md

 sudo pip install -r requirements.txt
 ```

-If you get an error with pip (could be due to errors in instantiating Vagrant above), run 'sudo apt-get install python-pip' then repeat step above.
+If you get an error with `pip`, please reach out for help. `pip` should have been properly installed upon provisioning by the corresponding Ansible role.

 ## Run Tests